-Cajun Cream Sauce is full of flavor and easy to make.
-It’s the perfect topping for fish that has been pan fried, blackened, baked or broiled.
-Starting with the pan drippings left behind gives it a zesty, seafood foundation.
+Creamy Cajun Sauce is full of flavor and easy to make.
+It's the perfect topping for fish, shrimp or chicken that has been pan fried, blackened, baked or broiled.
+Starting with the pan drippings left behind gives it a zesty foundation.

-Cajun Cream Sauce adds a little decadence and a lot of flavor to any fish.
-Put it over blackened or Cajun seasoned and pan fried fish and you double the punch of flavor.
-Add it to a more subtly seasoned fish and it soars to new heights of excellence.
+Cajun Cream Sauce adds a little decadence and a lot of flavor.
+Put it over blackened or Cajun seasoned and pan fried fish, shrimp or chicken and you double the punch of flavor.
+Add it to a more subtly seasoned protein and it soars to new heights of excellence.

-What kind of fish is best to top with Cajun Cream Sauce?
+What kind of protein is best to serve with this sauce?

 Any type of firm, white-fleshed fish will be awesome topped with this tasty sauce.
 Our personal favorites are snapper, grouper and flounder - not just for flavor, but because they're easy to handle when cooking.